Solo (music)

 In music, a solo (alone) is a piece or a section of a piece played or sung featuring a single performer, who may be performing completely alone or supported by an accompanying instrument such as a piano or organ, a continuo group (in Baroque music), or the rest of a choir, orchestra, band, or other ensemble.
 Performing a solo is "to solo", and the performer is known as a soloist.

 The plural is soli or the anglicised form solos.
-In some contexts these are interchangeable, but soli tends to be restricted to classical music, and mostly either the solo performers or the solo passages in a single piece.
+In some contexts these are interchangeable, but the Italian form soli tends to be restricted to classical music and mostly either the solo performers or the solo passages in a single piece.
 Furthermore, the word soli can be used to refer to a small number of simultaneous parts assigned to single players in an orchestral composition.
 In the Baroque concerto grosso, the term for such a group of soloists was concertino.

-An instrumental solo is often used in popular music during a break or bridge to add interest and variety to a part of the song without lyrics.
+In popular music, an instrumental solo is often used during a break or bridge to add interest and variety to a part of the song without lyrics.